yjx1217/Yeast_PacBio_2016/_pages/03_data.md

 # Other Useful Data

-In addition, we updated the gene annotation for *Saccharomyces arboricolus* (strain H6) that was sequenced and annotated a few years ago (Liti et al. BMC Genomics, 2013).
+1) Re-annotation for *Saccharomyces arboricolus* (strain H6) that was sequenced and annotated a few years ago (Liti et al. BMC Genomics, 2013).
 {: .text-justify}

 |---